 - which is $10,000 gross income less the $2,000 in unreimbursed business expenses

 Mortgage underwriters will ask for two years of income tax returns from borrowers to determine unreimbursed expenses.
 The way mortgage underwriters calculate unreimbursed expenses is by looking that the IRS Form 2106, unreimbursed business expenses, for the past 24 months.
 They will average the 24 months to yield a net monthly amount which is then subtracted by the borrower’s gross monthly income.

-In the event, if the unreimbursed expenses were just taken only in the most recent last two year, the liability is averaged over 12 months and not 24 months.
+In the event, if the unreimbursed expenses were just taken only in the most recent last two years, the liability is averaged over 12 months and not 24 months.
 There are cases where a mortgage underwriter can exempt the unreimbursed expenses.
 This can be done if it was a one-time occurrence for just that particular year.
 If a borrower can write a detailed letter of explanation detailing the reason for the expenses that were written off.

-W2 Income Only Mortgage Loan Program
+W2-Income-Only Mortgage Loan Program

 I can now offer W-2 income wage earners who have substantial unreimbursed expenses on their tax returns where no income tax returns are required.
 To qualify, you need to be a W-2 income wage earner and cannot have more than 25% of W-2 income as commission or bonus.
 This special mortgage loan program is available for W-2 wage earners only.